target/lorri/README.md

 2. run `direnv allow`
 3. watch as direnv loads the environment

-The `lorri watch` process will continue monitoring and evaluating the Nix expressions, and direnv will automatically reload the environment as it changes.
-If you close `lorri watch`, direnv will still load the cached environment when you enter the directory, but the environment will not reload.
+The `lorri daemon` process will continue monitoring and evaluating the Nix expressions, and direnv will automatically reload the environment as it changes.
+If you close `lorri daemon`, direnv will still load the cached environment when you enter the directory, but the environment will not reload.